vansh705/lilypad/README.md

 If ``success`` is ``true``, it will give you a ``url`` variable, linking to the result.

 If ``success`` is ``false``, the response will contain an ``err`` object, containing a message, code and stack, if the error has them.

+## special thanks
+This was inspired by [Universal Bypass](https://universal-bypass.org/) and some code on the server was adapted from it.

+Some code was also used from an attempt of this project a bit farther back - [here](https://github.com/normanlol/bypass-api).